basaranseyma/Motoko_Calculator/README.md

 ## Screen Recording

-Here is a short demo of how it works:
+Here is a short demo of how I made it:

 ![Working Demo](https://github.com/basaranseyma/Motoko_Calculator/blob/main/Motoko_Calculator.gif)